FSMLang/FSMLang.github.io/Misc/cloptions.rst

 .. option:: -i0

-	inhibits the creation of a machine instance	any other argument to 'i' allows the creation of an instance;	this is the default
+	inhibits the creation of a machine instance;	any other unsigned argument to 'i' allows the creation	of that many instances;	creating one instance is the default